Home

 “We have always wondered why, out of the 1,600 boys in Matt’s school, he is the only one in recent memory who has missed a couple of years of schooling due to a chronic disease.
 We are sure he is not the only one to be bitten by an insect,” says Matt’s mother, Robyn Russell.

-In 2006, Jeremy Dumas et al analyzed the non-human metabolites in urine taken from population samples in Aito Town, Japan; Chicago, IL; and Guangxi, China.37 The team plotted the differences between those metabolites on a two-dimensional chart (right).
+In 2006, Jeremy Dumas et al analyzed the non-human metabolites in urine taken from population samples in Aito Town, Japan; Chicago, IL; and Guangxi, China.55) The team plotted the differences between those metabolites on a two-dimensional chart (right).
 As is plainly evident, the non-human metabolites from each region are distinct.

 Interestingly, people who recently moved between regions began to take on the metabolic profile of that region.
 One particular artifact is that there are a number of violet numbers in the American group.
 These represent five Japanese men and women who recently moved to America.
 When they did that, their metabalomes suddenly took on the American characteristics rather than their native Japanese characteristics.

 Certainly the exposure to and acquisition of new bacteria plays a role in the development of disease, but these factors don't account for everything.
 Diseases appear to strike randomly if for no other reason than their massive incidence and mortality.
 But, a close look at the evidence suggests that diseases tend to strike those who are most vulnerable.
 This is true even for acute infections such as the Black Death, the deadliest known epidemic in human history.
-The results of one analysis of 14th century skeletal remains found that “the Black Death did not kill indiscriminately - that it was, in fact, selective with respect to frailty….”38
+The results of one analysis of 14th century skeletal remains found that “the Black Death did not kill indiscriminately - that it was, in fact, selective with respect to frailty….”59)

-Bacterial pathogens themselves can make a human host more hospitable for growth and reproduction by secreting substances like the sulfonolipid capnine, which bind and block the Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response., a nuclear receptorIntracellular receptor proteins that bind to hydrophobic signal molecules (such as steroid and thyroid hormones) or intracellular metabolites and are thus activated to bind to specific DNA sequences which affects transcription. that controls the innate immune response.
+Bacterial pathogens themselves can make a human host more hospitable to their growth and reproduction by secreting substances like the sulfonolipid capnine, which bind and block the Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response., a nuclear receptorIntracellular receptor proteins that bind to hydrophobic signal molecules (such as steroid and thyroid hormones) or intracellular metabolites and are thus activated to bind to specific DNA sequences which affects transcription. that controls the innate immune response.
 Over time, bacteria succeed in suppressing the immune response through a gradual process known as successive infection.
-In the absence of intervention, successive infectionAn infectious cascade of pathogens in which initial infectious agents slow the immune response and make it easier for subsequent infections to proliferate. is something of an inevitability as everyone who lives long enough take on the aches, pains, memory loss, and other symptoms that are the hallmark of chronic disease.
+In the absence of intervention, successive infectionAn infectious cascade of pathogens in which initial infectious agents slow the immune response and make it easier for subsequent infections to proliferate. is something of an inevitability as everyone who lives long enough will take on the aches, pains, memory loss, and other symptoms that are the hallmark of chronic disease.

 Bacteria are allowed to further proliferate when a person consumes any number of immunosuppressive foods, drugs, supplements and other substances.
 These substances include: immunosuppressants, beta-lactam antibiotics such as penicillin, corticosteroids, and foods and supplements containing high levels of vitamin D. The consumption of such substances is at historical levels and may be largely responsible for the recent spike in chronic disease incidence.